 At the funeral service of his father, a middle-aged man stood to express his feelings.
 "Father provided well for our family," he said.
 "He always made sure we had what we needed, but the greatest gift he gave me was teaching me how to work."
-With tears in his eyes he continued, "Dad loved us, and he showed that love by helping us learn the joy of an honest day's work and a job well done."
+With tears in his eyes he the joy of an honest day's work and a job well done."